nsayer/Evil_Simon/README.md

 at random to play.
 * LOSE_n where n starts at 1 and counts arbitrarily high: the sound files played when the player loses.
 Like the WIN_ files, one of these is randomly selected to be played.
+* START_n where n starts at 1 and counts arbitrarily high: the sound files played immediately after a user selects a level of difficulty to start the game.

 The sound files are all raw, single channel, 8 bit mu-law encoded 8 kHz audio files.
 You can make them with 'sox', and the output file parameters are "-t raw -r 8000 -c 1 -b 8 -e mu-law".